aghoshpro/myGIS/README.md

 # myGIS

-Contains my contributions on the projects in Geospatial field.
+Contains my contributions on the several projects in **geospatial** field.

 ## 1. Master's Thesis

 ### 1.1.
 Aim

-- Smoke and Dust Particle Detection due to Forest Fire over a selected **area of interest** using satellite remote sensing images from NASA, ISRO.
+- Smoke and Dust Particle Detection due to Forest Fire over a selected **Areas of Interest (AOI)** using satellite imageries from remote sensors of NASA, ISRO.

 ### 1.2.
 Data

-- CALIPSO
+- CALIPSO:
-- MODIS
+- MODIS:
-- OMI
+- OMI:
-- NOAA
+- NOAA:
-- MISR
+- MISR:

 ### 1.3.
 Course of Action

-- Proof of forest fire
+- Check existence of forest fire

 - Land Surface Temperature (LST) of the area of interest

-- AOD
+- Aerosol Optical Depth (AOD)

-= Vertical Profiling
+- Vertical Feature Profiling of Atmosphere

 ### 1.4.
 Visualization